Florida State star quarterback cleared in sex assault probe

 Winston’s attorney, Timothy Jansen, later told reporters that his client had been vindicated and reiterated his earlier claim that Winston had only consensual sex with his accuser.

 “It was a consensual encounter between Jameis and a young woman.
-Two other witnesses were present there,” Jansen said.
+Two other witnesses were present there,” said Jansen.
+“Clearly, the young woman consented to whatever activity took place,” Jansen said.

 Meggs, who is the state prosecutor for six counties in northern Florida, said repeatedly that Winston’s star status and the fanatic importance of FSU football in Florida’s Big Bend area did not figure into his decision.
 “I have not been pressured, nor have I consulted the football schedule.
 We worked as fast as we could,” he said.